Maschell/maschell.github.io/_posts/2019-12-27-new-environment-part4.markdown

 have to take place from scratch.
 The existing browser exploit with the name [JSTypeHax](https://github.com/WiiUTest/JsTypeHax), which exploits the [CVE-2013-2857](https://nvd.nist.gov/vuln/detail/CVE-2013-2857) vulnerability, can be used as the basis.
-It is exploiting heap-use-after-free bug, that can be exploited via JavaScript code.
-It is taken advantage of the fact that the browser still uses a **reference A** to **object A** after freeing it.
+It is exploiting a heap-use-after-free bug, that can be exploited via JavaScript code.
+It takes advantage of the fact that the browser still uses a **reference A** to **object A** after freeing it.
 If an **object B** is allocated directly afterwards, the data is located at the point in the memory where **object A** previously was.
 A